DHTMLX/gantt-docs/data/desktop/tooltips.md

 ###Methods

-There are several methods that allow controlling behavior of the toolip while hovering over DOM elements.
+There are several methods that allow controlling behavior of the tooltip while hovering over DOM elements.

 <h4 id="attach">gantt.ext.tooltips.attach()</h4>